 However, OTC eye drops come with their own set of risks.
 Some drops contain chemicals that may harm your eyes when used in the long term.

-Frequency therapy is an alternative treatment to help with dry eyes.
+Frequency solution is an alternative treatment to help with dry eyes.
 It does not have any side effects.
-If you intend to improve your eye problem naturally, frequency therapy might be the right choice.
+If you intend to improve your eye problem naturally, frequency solution might be the right choice.

 Spooky2 has the world’s largest frequency database, which contains over 35,000 programs dedicated to providing you with accurate and beneficial frequencies for various imbalanced energy and pains.
 When relieving symptoms of dry eyes, you may use specific frequency programs to improve your eye health and help with the symptoms.